legoduded/palworld-worldoptions/README.md

   -h, --help       show this help message and exit --uesave UESAVE  uesave file location
-  --output OUTPUT  output directory for WorldOption.sav
+  --output OUTPUT  output directory for WorldOption.sav --script         Don't ask for input when using the exe
 ```

 Example